Applies To: CRM 2016 on-prem, CRM Online

 Adherence to regulatory standards

-The following table lists what cannot be audited for Microsoft Dynamics CRM 2015 and Microsoft Dynamics CRM Online 2015 Update:
+The following table lists what cannot be audited for Microsoft Dynamics CRM Online 2016 Update and Microsoft Dynamics CRM 2016 (on-premises):

 Audit of read operations